OmarBedawi/myMovies/README.md

 The "log in" page allows you to access (with your username and password) the functions of the app.

-If you are not logged in, you can only view the list of films an open the expandable area in the homepage.
+If you are not logged in, you can only view the list of films and open the expandable area in the homepage.
 When you are logged in you can add films to the collection and they will be labeled as films added by you.
 You can edit or delete only the films added by your username.